eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

     }
     String[] nonemptyStrings = filter(strings, stringNonempty);

-Of course, almost all of the convenience of general-purpose higher order functions like `filter()` is lost if we have to declare a whole method every time we want to use the higher order function.
-Indeed, much of the appeal of higher order functions is the ability to eliminate verbosity by having more specialized versions of traditional control structures like for.
+Of course, some of the convenience of general-purpose higher order functions like `filter()` is lost if we have to declare a whole method every time we want to use the higher order function.
+Indeed, much of the appeal of higher order functions is the ability to eliminate verbosity by having more specialized versions of traditional control structures like `for`.

-Most languages with higher order functions support anonymous functions (often called lambda expressions), where a function may be defined inline as part of the expression.
+Most languages with higher order functions support anonymous functions, where a function may be defined inline as part of the expression.
 My favored syntax for this in a C-like language would be the following:

     function (String string) { return !string.empty; }